 Key benefits in choosing ENOVACOM Patient Connect

 Electronic patient records across Martinique

 The Saint Paul Clinic started off by participating in the regional electronic patient records project, coordinated by the Martinique Health Cooperation Group.
 The key steps in patient care – from patient admission to the operating theatre – are now fully electronic. « The idea behind this project is to centralise patient information across the region, especially for critical medical activities », explains Dr Nabil Mansour.
-The Clinic has contributed to implementing the electronic patient records across Martinique; a single file shared by all the healthcare facilities on the island.
+The Clinic has contributed to implementing the electronic patient records across Martinique; a single file shared by all the healthcare providers on the island.
 After this success, they continued to computerise the clinic by introducing this new technology into their maternity wards.

 Integrating and using vital parameters from biomedical devices

 The maternity wards in the region are now using the IDO Perinat software to let physicians share files designed to monitor mothers and their babies. « The Saint Paul Clinic is also a pilot site for this project », he continues. « This system monitors vital parameters from monitoring devices during deliveries.
 We no longer have to fill out paper copies which made filing difficult due to the number of documents.
 We were also worried about losing information because the ink kept fading away.
 To make sure we provide high-quality, easy-to-read digital information, we needed an interface to connect our biomedical devices to IDO Perinat. »